Cardiovascular disease: Celiac disease

 Untreated celiac disease can cause the development of many types of cardiovascular diseases, most of which improve or resolve with a gluten-free diet and intestinal healing.
 However, delays in recognition and diagnosis of celiac disease can cause irreversible heart damage.

 Sleep

 A lack of good sleep, in amount or quality, is documented as increasing cardiovascular risk in both adults and teens.
-Recommendations suggest that Infants typically need 12 or more hours of sleep per day, adolescent at least eight or nine hours, and adults seven or eight.
+Recommendations suggest that infants typically need 12 or more hours of sleep per day, adolescents at least eight or nine hours, and adults seven or eight.
 About one-third of adult Americans get less than the recommended seven hours of sleep per night, and in a study of teenagers, just 2.2 percent of those studied got enough sleep, many of whom did not get good quality sleep.
 Studies have shown that short sleepers getting less than seven hours sleep per night have a 10 percent to 30 percent higher risk of cardiovascular disease.

 Sleep disorders such as sleep-disordered breathing and insomnia, are also associated with a higher cardiometabolic risk.